EpiGenomicsCode/JetstreamAF/README.md

 1. Check the Singularity container's log files.
 2. Verify all paths and environment variables are correctly set.
 3. Ensure all required databases are accessible and up-to-date.

-For further assistance, please open an issue in this repository.